metzger100/Papermc-AIO-Script/README.md

 WARNING: Autoupdates might cause Problems.
 Use FTP-Backup or Nextcloud-Backup if possible

+HIGHLY RECOMMENDED TO USE THE FTP- OR NEXTCLOUD-BACKUP!!!

 ## Features:
 - Setup for probably all MC-Versions
 - Autoupdate of Paper for the specified Version (default 1.18.X)